hashicorp/best-practices/terraform/providers/aws/README.md

 ### Provision the `aws-us-east-1-staging` Environment

-- [ ] Use the [Terraform Configuration Import](https://atlas.hashicorp.com/configurations/import) tool to import the `aws-us-east-1-staging` Environment from GitHub
+- [ ] Use the [Import Terraform Configuration from GitHub](https://atlas.hashicorp.com/configurations/import) tool to import the `aws-us-east-1-staging` Environment from GitHub
   - [ ] **Name the environment**: `YOUR_ATLAS_ORG/aws-us-east-1-staging`
   - [ ] **GitHub repository**: `YOUR_GITHUB_USERNAME/best-practices`
   - [ ] **Path to directory of Terraform files**: `terraform`